camaraproject/Commonalities/documentation/API-Testing-Guidelines.md

 * Check that when a webhook (i.e. callbackURL) is provided, the expected events are received in the `sink`, with the right `sinkCredential`, for those situations specified in the API.
 * If the API allows to update a previously provided webhook:
-  - If the `notificationUrl` is modified, validate that events are received in the modified value.
+  - If the `sink` is modified, validate that events are received in the modified value.
   - If the `notificationUrl` can be nullified, validate that events are not longer received.
   - If the `notificationAuthToken` is modified, validate that the new token is used for the events.